“Literary nonfiction” sounds like an oxymoron. How can nonfiction also be artistic, poetic, creative?

 Note: The books listed above contain themes and content that may be unsuitable for children under 13.

 Susan and Ken Raber live in Southwest Ohio with their four energetic and imaginative kids, a rabbit named Captain Nibbles, and an attack Yorkie.
-They have been dedicated homeschoolers since 1994, and Susan shares what she has learned about homeschooling at her blog At Home & School.
+They have been dedicated homeschoolers since 1994.